abklabs/pulumi-svmkit/DEV.md

 ```

 This will build the pulumi provider, generate language sdks, and prepare host to execute the plugin locally.
+The local `pulumi-resource-svmkit` provider will installed to `$GOPATH/bin`.
+You can then use this provider in your Pulumi projects by ensuring it is in your `$PATH`

 ## Developing against a local `svmkit`